-The answer that emerged is what we now know as the Archway Partnership, a unit of Public Service and Outreach created to enhance the University of Georgia’s land-grant mission of teaching, research, and service while addressing self-identified community issues in geographically dispersed locations across the State of Georgia.
+The answer that emerged is what we now know as the Archway Partnership, a unit of Public Service and Outreach created to enhance the University of Georgia’s land-grant mission of teaching, research, and service while addressing self-identified community issues across the State of Georgia.

-Founded on the principles of collaboration and knowledge-based decision-making, the Archway Partnership empowers communities to address long-standing and critical self-identified community and economic development needs.
-Our Archway Partnership communities have addressed issues related to economic development, education, workforce development, leadership, health and welfare, overall quality of life, and more.
+The Archway Partnership empowers communities to address long-standing and critical community and economic development needs.
+Archway Partnership communities have addressed issues related to economic development, education, workforce development, leadership, health and welfare, overall quality of life, and more.

 The core function of Archway is to bring together local leaders who prioritize local needs and identify projects that benefit the community.
 Projects are not decided by UGA but are determined by members of a local, community-based Executive Committee with help from other members of the community who attend listening sessions or participate in various Work Groups.
 Archway then acts as a connection point between communities and students and faculty to work on selected projects.

 While each community is different, the Archway Partnership Executive Committees typically include representatives from local city and county governments, development authorities, chambers of commerce, local school systems, healthcare providers, utilities, business and industry, media, community organizations and non-profits, among others.